libdriver/ads1115/CONTRIBUTING.md

 9. Macro definition requires @brief, and add /**< */ function description on the right.

-10. Functions need to be grouped with annotations, grouped by the following format, and subgrouped if necessary.
+10. Functions need to be grouped with annotations and subgrouped if necessary.

     ```c
     /**